Sh4ngTsung/xssAnalyzer/README.md

 ```
 echo "example.com" | assetfinder -subs-only | gauplus | gf xss | qsreplace '\<svg onload=prompt(document.domain)>' | xssAnalyzer -p "prompt(document.domain)"
 ```

-### Flags

-    -p: Specifies the string to search for in the HTTP responses.
-This allows you to look for specific XSS patterns.